-ABBREVIATED INVESTMENT GUIDELINES

-Full discretion within the parameters of the guidelines described herein, is granted to the investment managers regarding the asset allocation, the selection of securities, and the timing of transactions.
+ABBREVIATED INVESTMENT GUIDELINES: Full discretion within the parameters of the guidelines described herein, is granted to the investment managers regarding the asset allocation, the selection of securities, and the timing of transactions.

-- 1. Equity investments, i.e., common stocks, convertibles, warrants and rights are permitted; subject to specific guidelines.
-Equity specialists may vary equity commitment from 90% to 100% of assets under management.
-The managers should determine that the securities to be purchased are of an investment grade suitable for the Retirement System.
-American Depository Receipts (ADRs), which are dollar denominated foreign securities traded on the domestic U.S. stock exchanges, e.g., Reuters, Nestle, Sony, may be held by each domestic stock manager in proportions which each manager shall deem appropriate. - 2.
-Domestic fixed income investments are permitted, subject to specific guidelines, and may include U.S. Government and Agency obligations, mortgage backed securities; including non-agency mortgages and commercial mortgage-backed securities; asset-backed securities; corporate bonds; debentures; commercial paper; and taxable municipals. - 3.
+- Equity investments, i.e., common stocks, convertibles, warrants and rights are permitted; subject to the guidelines in \Appendix I. Equity specialists may vary equity commitment from 90% to 100% of assets under management.
+The managers should determine that the securities to be purchased are of an investment grade suitable for this Plan.
+American Depository Receipts (ADRs), which are dollar denominated foreign securities traded on the domestic U.S. stock exchanges, e.g., Reuters, Nestle, Sony, may be held by each domestic stock manager in proportions which each manager shall deem appropriate. - Domestic fixed income investments are permitted, subject to the guidelines in \Appendix I, and may include U.S. Government and Agency obligations, mortgage backed securities; including non-agency mortgages and commercial mortgage-backed securities; asset-backed securities; corporate bonds; debentures; commercial paper; and taxable municipals. - 3.
 The minimum quality rating of any fixed income issue held in an investment grade portfolio shall be B as rated by Moody's, or the equivalent as defined by Fitch or Standard & Poors, and the overall weighted average quality shall be A or higher.
 The ratings in this Policy Statement are for guidance only; the investment managers are responsible for making an independent analysis of the credit worthiness of securities and their suitability as investments regardless of the classifications provided by rating agencies. - 4.
-The average duration (interest rate sensitivity) of an actively managed fixed income portfolio shall be within +/- 30% of its benchmark index. - 5.
-Securities of an individual issuer, excepting the U.S. government and agencies and sovereign nations and their agencies, shall not constitute more than 5% of an investment manager's portfolio at any time, at market value. - 6.
+The average duration (interest rate sensitivity) of an actively managed fixed income portfolio shall be within +/-30% of its benchmark index. - 5.
+Investment in Non US Fixed Income, specifically global sovereign and emerging market debt local currency, securities is permissible.
+It is expected that investment in these securities will be via a commingled vehicle, therefore being managed under separate guidelines than the ones listed herein.
+However, as described below, commingled investment vehicles selected by the Board are exempt from the policies and restrictions specified herein. - 6.
+Securities of an individual issuer, excepting the U.S. government and agencies and sovereign nations and their agencies, shall not constitute more than 5% of an investment manager's portfolio at any time, at market value. - 7.
 Investment managers may maintain reserve and cash equivalent investments.
 However, these investments should be made on the basis of safety and liquidity, and only secondarily by yield available.
-Such securities shall carry the equivalent of S&P A1 or A2 ratings.
+Such securities shall carry the equivalent of S&P A1 or A2 ratings. - 8.
+The use of exchange traded funds (ETF's) is permitted in the portfolio, so long as it is within the parameters of the guidelines listed above.
+It is understood that an allocation to ETF's is meant to represent broad market exposure via an individual security, therefore, any allocation that falls outside of the parameters of these guidelines requires prior Board approval.